mbmasadeh/HDPMultiNodeHadoopCluster/index.md

 <p>Apply this command (all nodes)</p>
 <pre><code>
-$ hostnamectl set-hostname master.hadoop.com
+$ hostnamectl set-hostname master.hadoop.com (Dont forget to change the name for the other nodes)
 $ hostnamectl status
 </code></pre>

-### Disable firewall (All Nodes)
+<h5>Disable firewall (All Nodes)</h5>

-<h5>Its important to disable firewall between nodes to avoid any chance of connection block.</h5>
+<p>Its important to disable firewall between nodes to avoid any chance of connection block.</p>
 <pre><code>
 $ systemctl stop firewalld
 $ systemctl disable firewalld